pkivolowitz/student_accessible_files/1810/projects/p4/README.md

 1. Ask for the name of the file.
 2. Attempt to open the file.
 Print an error message if the file cannot be opened and exit.
 3. Read the entire file using `getline()` using `tellg()` to learn the character offset of the beginning of each line.
 I suggest a `do / while` loop.
 Make a vector to hold all the offsets.
-4. Select a member of the vector at random - seek to the location.
+4. Select a member of the vector at random - seek to the location checking to make sure it worked.

-The idea is that you read the entire file line by line but do not store all the lines.
-Instead you are storing the byte offset from the beginning of the file to where each line starts into a vector.
-Then choose a random number between 0 and the size of the vector minus 1.
-That entry in the vector contains the `seekg()` value for the randomly chosen line.
+5. `getline()` the fortune, print it out.
+6. `close()` the file.

+## Steps in using a file

+1. Attempt to `open()` the file.
+2. Test if the file really is open.
+Handle error if not.
+3. Use the file.
+4. `close()` the file.

+Failure to do (2) above results in *instaten* - an immediate 10 point reduction.

 ## do / while loop